-Placement Disruptions: The QAM tracks placement disruptions (completing the QA tool specific to children that are disrupting placements) to determine and isolate the factors and trends in the data/information.
+Placement Disruptions: The Licensing Manager tracks placement disruptions in LOHC (completing the QA tool specific to children that are disrupting placements) to determine and isolate the factors and trends in the data/information.
 CBCCF has implemented numerous strategies (QPI, PRIDE, Training - The Effects of Multiple Placements, Placement Support Staffings) for the purpose of reducing disruptions that also disrupt a child's relationships (connections to friends/family/therapeutic support) and educational setting.
-A critical analysis of the information should provide a foundation for identifying further system improvements that can be implemented.
-Placement stabilization has historically been an area in need of improvement, with the Department placed on a statewide program improvement plan.
+A critical analysis of the information provides a foundation for identifying further system improvements that can be implemented.
+A similar review is conducted for children in relative/non-relative care.
+Placement stabilization is an area that CBC is required to address on the current performance improvement plan.
 A contract performance requirement measures the percentage of children in out-of-home care that experience no more than two placement settings within 12 months.
 (CBCCF QTD will report in CBCCF Management Meeting).

-Failed Reunifications: The QAM tracks failed reunifications (children that are reunified with their parent and are returned to OHC in less than 6 months from the reunification date.
+Failed Reunifications: The QAM tracks failed permanency cases (children that are reunified with their parent/closed to permanent guardianship/adopted and are returned to OHC in less than 12 months from the permanency date.
 A specific QA tool was developed by the Q&TD, which can be utilized to evaluate the factors that may have impacted the stability of the family.
 Evaluating this will identify the factors that are impacting performance in this area, and lead to targeted strategies for improvement.